maissen/edulearn_backend/API_CONTRACT.md

 ]
 ```

-### GET /etudiant/quiz-results
+### GET /etudiant/test-results
-- **Description:** Get all quiz results for the authenticated student including scores and course information
+- **Description:** Get all test results for the authenticated student including scores and test/course info
 - **Auth:** Required (etudiant only)
 - **Success:** 200 OK
 - **Response:**